SGDS666/m-treeselect/README.md

-First of all, I believe everyone will be more concerned about data format because it involves practical usage experience I have designed two data schemes.
+First of all, I believe everyone will be more concerned about data format because it involves practical usage experience I have designed Three data schemes.
 One is the default format, like this

 <img width="422" alt="image" src="https://user-images.githubusercontent.com/86196091/236647435-4e7f32de-e80e-4d0b-90aa-6b98ae4fe26b.png">